Flag of Austin, Texas: Alternative designs

+An unofficial flag based on the 2025 city logo.

 Like many other flags with seals on them, various efforts have been made to redesign Austin's flag.
 One redesign was posted by Michael Kriegshauser to the design website Medium in 2015, which featured a diagonal strip that separated the flag into two colors, with blue on the left and red on the right, with a white five-pointed star in the canton.
 Kriegshauser's redesign was featured by the Austin American-Statesman newspaper and KUT radio station.
 KXAN-TV published a YouTube video featuring the design, along with another proposal from University of Texas student Alec Rios, who took the blue triangle and stripes from the seal and flipped it horizontally, covering the whole height and width of the flag.
 The oil lamp was then replaced with a white five-pointed star.
 Inspired by Kriegshauser's post, local event website Do512 orchestrated a flag contest.
 Despite the coverage, the City of Austin has not made a change to the flag.